OnlyAhad13/instagram-content-generator/README.md

 ## Features
 - 📱 **Web Interface**: Easy-to-use Streamlit web app
+- 📊 **Auto-loaded Performance Data**: Automatically loads your Instagram performance data
-- 📊 **File Upload**: Upload your style guide and performance data
+- 📝 **Flexible Style Guide**: Upload your own style guide or use the default one
 - 🎯 **Goal Optimization**: Choose to optimize for likes, comments, views, or engagement
 - 📈 **Analytics**: View performance insights and data preview
 - 🔄 **Real-time Generation**: Generate optimized content instantly
 - 📋 **Copy-friendly Output**: Easy to copy generated scripts
+- 🎨 **Custom Queries**: Enter specific instructions for targeted content

 ## Troubleshooting
 - If you get "pandas module not found", make sure you're using the virtual environment
 - If you get "OpenAI API key" error, enter your API key in the sidebar
 - If you see Streamlit warnings when running with `python main.py`, use `streamlit run main.py` instead
-- Make sure to upload at least one file (style guide or performance data) to generate content
+- If you get "file not found" errors, make sure the required files are in the same directory as `main.py`
+- The app automatically loads your data files - no need to upload them each time